 A separate conduit for control cables should be used.
-This reduces the exposure of control cables to EMI in the motor cables.
+This reduces the exposure of control cables to EMI from the motor cables.
 Conduit openings are provided in the enclosure.
 If the control cables must intersect the power cables, make sure they cross at right angles.
+Unused conduit holes must be filled with a conduit hole plug.